madebits/madebits.github.io/blog/2017/2017-01-19-Embracing-Team-Practices-Variability.md

 ##Improving with Experience Exchange

-Experience exchange within and across teams, using planned presentation or internal and public, is the key to improvement and convergence in best software development practices across all teams - a limit to strive for, but never reach.
+Experience exchange within and across teams, using internal and public media, is the key to improvement and convergence in best software development practices across all teams - a limit to strive for, but never reach.
 Allow room for experimentation within each team and project and move each time a bit forward.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2016/2016-12-30-Lubuntu-on-Dell-Latitude-E5570.md'>Lubuntu on Dell Latitude E5570</a></ins>